The Fourth Alabama Painting by Don Troiani

 Ashland to Bunker Hill, Companies G (2nd) & L (1st)/D (2nd), 2-9 July, 1861

 The Amelia Light Dragoons and the Washington Mounted Rifles were ordered to Winchester, Frederick County, Virginia, by Special Orders No.206, Paragraph V, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, on 2 July, 1861, dated 29 June, 1861, and arrived on 8 July, 1861.
-The Amelia Light Dragoons and the Washington Mounted Rifles arrived by the Martinsburg Turnpike at at Camp Jeff Davis/ Vigilance, Bunker Hill, Berkeley County, Virginia, at 12 PM on 9 July, 1861.
+The Amelia Light Dragoons and the Washington Mounted Rifles arrived by the Martinsburg Turnpike a Camp Jeff Davis/ Vigilance, Bunker Hill, Berkeley County, Virginia, at 12 PM on 9 July, 1861.

 Note: The Amelia Light Dragoons and the Washington Mounted Rifles were assigned to the 1st Virginia Cavalry, Companies G (2nd) and L (1st)/D (2nd), respectively, at Camp Jeff Davis/ Vigilance, Bunker Hill, Berkeley County, Virginia, on 9 July, 1861.